AlexanderGurnet/grocery-list/README.md

 npm install
 ```

-Then run the json-server:
+Then run the json-server in a new terminal tab:

 ```bash
 npm run server
 ```

-Then run the dev server for the app:
+Then run the dev server for the app in another terminal tab:

 ```bash
 npm run dev